Last revised on October 15, 2022.

 Also in the Quadrangle are standing columns of other buildings.

-If you are going to visit Polonnoaruwa – and spend the US$25. to enter the site – it would make sense to get as much out of it as possible!
+If you are going to visit Polonnaruwa – and spend US$25. to enter the site – it would make sense to get as much out of it as possible!
 The two following books provide the historical context and site details to enrich your visit.

 Another excellent source of information on Polonnaruwa and on the other sites in the Cultural Triangle is this digital book available at Amazon in mobi format.
-The authors are David and Jennifer Raezer and you can find it at Amazon here.
+The authors are David and Jennifer Raezer, and you can find it on Amazon here.
 If you are an iPad user, having the book and its excellent architectural diagrams and floor plans available as you toured the side would definitely enrich your experience.
-At $5.99 it is an investment that will repay itself quickly!
+At $5.99, it is an investment that will repay itself quickly!

 All of the Joseph Lawton photos come from the Victoria & Albert Museum Collection.
 Click here to see the entire portfolio of photographs that Lawson took circa 1870-1871.
 I did process the jpg files in Adobe Lightroom to correct the white balance, as well as overall exposure levels and contrast.